gasto/KanjiMaestro/README.md

 •	Minimal specs are: 1GB of RAM, ATI or Nvidia Graphics card with 128MB of RAM and 1.2Ghz processor.

 Production Details
-It will be just me and Kevin Josue Cruz for now, both on Graphics and programming.
+It will be just me and Kevin Josue Cruz for now, both on graphics and programming.
 Furthermore, I will develop sound effects and musical score.

 Current Status
 We start at zero, with DirectX9 as the rendering engine.The proof of concept will be ready as soon as we develop the prototype, the minimal features will be shown-off.